jianwen0414/prophecy/README.md

 - **Scheduled Resolutions**: Set a countdown timer for market resolution.
 - **Live Logs**: Watch AI Council debate in real-time as it happens.
 - **WebSocket Server**: Port 3002 for connecting frontend to agent streams.

-### 5. 🎯 Oracle Stakes
-A unique meta-betting layer where users can stake on the AI's prediction accuracy.
-- **2x Rewards**: If the market resolves correctly without dispute, stakers win double.
-- **Risk**: If the market is disputed, stakes are forfeited.

 ## 🛠️ Tech Stack